YuriODev/Python-Course/README.md

 The **YuriODev Comprehensive Python Course** is designed to provide learners with a solid foundation in Python programming, from basic data types to advanced topics like object-oriented programming and file handling.

-## 🔧 Key Features

-- **Beginner-Friendly**: Start with basic concepts and progress to more advanced topics with detailed explanations and examples.
-- **Practical Exercises**: Each module includes exercises designed to challenge and reinforce learning, from simple data types to advanced programming concepts such as object-oriented programming (OOP) and unit testing.
-- **Autograded Tests**: Automatically grade and test your code upon pushing updates to the GitHub repository, showing a beautiful and detailed result view.
-- **Professional Code Testing**: Includes detailed checks for loop usage, error handling, and adherence to the specific instructions in exercises.
-- **Python Learning Tools**: Explore the course using well-organized examples, exercises, and solutions.
-- **Comprehensive Feedback**: Detailed custom test feedback to help guide improvements in your solutions.
-- **GitHub Actions Integration**: Automatically run tests every time changes are made to the exercise files, giving immediate feedback through GitHub Actions.

 ## 🌟 Course Modules